 Jahangirnagar University, Bangladesh

-Bangabandhu Sheikh Mujibur Rahman Science & Technology University, Bangladesh
+Gopalganj Science and Technology University, Bangladesh (Formerly- Bangabandhu Sheikh Mujibur Rahman Science and Technology University)

 Khilgaon Government High School, Bangladesh